 A demonstration of developmentally appropriate early childhood teaching competencies under guided supervision.
 Students will utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
 Child centered, play-oriented approaches to teaching, learning, and assessment; and knowledge of curriculum content areas will be emphasized.
 Students are required to complete 108 hours in addition to weekly lecture at a qualified licensed preschool, school-age, infant-toddler or special needs program.
-Not open for credit for students with
+Not open for credit for students with credit in ECE 46, 46A, 46B, or 46C.

-ECE 46A Practicum Field Experience -3 units Infant/Toddler
+ECE 46A Practicum Field Experience - 3 units Infant/Toddler

-18 lecture hours; 108 laboratory hours Prerequisites: ECE 1A and ECE 1B and ECE 3 and ECE 33 Transferable to CSU
+Prerequisites: ECE 1A and ECE 1B and ECE 3 and ECE 33

-A demonstration of developmentally appropriate early childhood teaching competencies under supervision.
+A demonstration of developmentally appropriate early childhood teaching competencies under guided supervision.
 Students will utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
 Child centered, play-oriented approaches to teaching, learning, and assessment and knowledge of curriculum content areas will be emphasized as student teachers design, implement and evaluate experiences that promote positive development and learning for Infants and Toddlers.
 (L)

-FCF 46B Practicum Field Experience -3 units School Age Children
+ECE 46B Practicum Field Experience - 3 units School Age Children

-18 lecture hours; 108 laboratory hours Prerequisites: ECE 1A and ECE 1B and ECE 3 and ECE 14 Transferable to CSU
+Prerequisites: ECE 1A and ECE 1B and ECE 3 and ECE 14